MoistCr1tikal: Other ventures

 In 2019, White and Troy McKubre of the band Solstate started a musical duo named the Gentle Men.
 The duo started producing music with a string of singles released that same year.
 The Gentle Men released their debut album, The Evolution of Tears, in 2021, and a self-titled EP in 2023.

-In 2019, White and his childhood friend Matt Philips a co-founded a multi-channel network called Double Helix Media, which would soon after merge with the management team of creator Gibi ASMR to form Human Media Group.
+In 2019, White and his childhood friend Matt Philips co-founded a multi-channel network called Double Helix Media, which would soon after merge with the management team of creator Gibi ASMR to form Human Media Group.
 Human Media Group reportedly had signed 150 creators in April 2022.
-Human Media Group would then merge with the management team of Tyler "JimmyHere" Collins in August 2022 to form Mana Talent Agency.
+Human Media Group would then merge with the management team of Tyler "JimmyHere" Collins in August 2022 to form Mana Talent Agency, which he co-owns alongside JimmyHere, Wendigoon, and various other creators.

-In July 2021, White announced the launch of a graphic novel series titled GODSLAP, which he wrote with author Stephanie Phillips and artist Ricardo Jaime, and was published by Meatier Productions.
-White expressed interest in the expansion of the series beyond comics, and hinted at an animated adaptation that was being produced.
+In July 2021, White announced the launch of a graphic novel series titled GODSLAP, which he wrote with author Stephanie Phillips and artist Ricardo Jaime and was published by Meatier Productions.
+That same year, White expressed interest in the expansion of the series beyond comics and hinted at an animated adaptation that was being produced.
+On September 3, 2026, an animated film based on GODSLAP was announced.
+It will be produced by Lyrical Animation.

 In August 2021, White announced a new esports organization named Moist Esports.
 Super Smash Bros.
-Ultimate player Kolawole "Kola" Aideyan became the first player to join, and he won a tournament under the name "Moist Kola".
+Ultimate player Kolawole "Kola" Aideyan became the first player to join, and he won a tournament under the name "Moist Kola."
 In January 2025, White and Moist co-owner Ludwig Ahgren would become co-owners in Shopify Rebellion, with all Moist Esports rosters at the time following them.

 On August 8, 2022, gaming organization One True King, along with White, announced the founding of technology company Starforge Systems, which focuses on building computers.
 The company was quickly met with backlash due to the high prices of their products, and shortly thereafter they decreased their prices by $100.